-Now, there are numerous versions of traditional Plum Cake recipes, which call for a number of alcoholic ingredient.
-However, I find this dark fruitcake with rum the perfect for this season.
-With a dash of our old favorite Old Monk rum and a hint of spices as the plum-cake ingredients, this Christmas rum fruitcake recipe is a keeper.
+Now, there are numerous versions of traditional Plum Cake recipes, which call for a number of alcoholic ingredients.
+However, I find this dark fruitcake with rum ‘the perfect’ for this season.
+With a dash of our old favourite Old Monk rum, red wine and a hint of spices as the plum-cake ingredients, this Christmas rum fruitcake recipe is a keeper.

 30 Days To Christmas Plum Cake

-Few days back I shared a post on how to soak your dried fruits & nuts for this simple Christmas plum cake recipe.
-Well, it is very easy and can be done within just few minutes.
+A few days back I shared a post on how to soak your dried fruits & nuts for this simple plum cake recipe.
+Well, it is very easy and can be done within a few minutes.
 I practically soaked my fruits & nuts while preparing my dinner, in the middle of the week.
 I had almost forgotten about it and suddenly the half bottle of Rum standing alone on my mini-bar reminded that it was spared for this reason only.

 You can give that post a quick read here: Moist Christmas Cake Fruit & Nuts Mix Recipe

-Anyway, luckily I managed to soak the fruits & nuts for this cake a month before I start baking, that is, around middle of November.
-But if you can manage to remember then the longer these fruits soak in rum or any other alcohol, the better it gets.
+Anyway, luckily I managed to soak the dried fruits & nuts for this cake a month before I start baking, that is, around the middle of November.
+But if you can manage to remember, then the longer these dried fruits soak in rum or any other alcohol, the better it gets.
 So, feel free to soak your plum cake ingredients as early as you can.

 I have attached its recipe as well.
 So, basically I am giving you out recipes for this Christmas Plum Cake in two ways.

-Another Cheat Recipe for a moist Christmas Plum Cake
+Another Cheat Recipe for a moist Plum Cake for Christmas

 - 1 cup Pre-Soaked Dried Fruits & Nuts